eliseylenore/lemonade-stand/README.md

 ## Description

-_Lemonade Stand is an education game that inspires young entrepreneurs to take risks and fundraise.
+_Lemonade Stand is an educational game that inspires young entrepreneurs to take risks and fundraise.
 The player has a certain time period to turn a profit and meet their goals.
 Each day presents the player with new circumstances, including weather and the cost to make a pitcher of lemonade.
 The player must decide how much lemonade to make and at what price.
 Lemonade stand simulates a day of sales and returns the cups sold and the profit for the day.
-At the end of the time period, the program returns whether the player met their goals and how they did in comparison with other players.._
+At the end of the time period, the program returns whether the player met their goals and how they did in comparison with other players._

 ## Setup/Installation Requirements